cascadecollab/cascadecollab.github.io/src/_posts/2025-04-04-first-character-revealed.md

 Silver Wolf from **Honkai: Star Rail**.
 She will be the first character to be added to the illustration.

-As mentioned on my previous post I will now proceed to look through the interested artists and chose one.
+As mentioned on my previous post I will now proceed to look through the interested artists and choose one.

 See ya!